DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Each link in the chain should be responsible and accountable to the next link in the chain; each handoff is properly organized, documented, managed, and audited
     - The goal of a secure supply chain is that the finished product is of sufficient quality, meets performance and operational goals, provides stated security mechanisms, and that at no point in the process was any element counterfeited or subject to unauthorized or malicious manipulation or sabotage
   - The supply chain can be a threat vector, where materials, software, hardware, or data is being obtained from a supposedly trusted source but the supply chain behind the source could have been compromised and asset poisoned or modified
+  - Void **Authorization to operate (ATO)**: The situation of voiding the ATO of a vendor describes the fact that the vendor is not meeting minimal security requirements which are necessary to the protection of the service and its customers.
+  - When dealing with suppliers, a Minimum security requirements should be modeled on your existing security policy.
+This is based on the idea that when working with a third party, that third party should have at least the same security as your organization.
 - 1.12.2 Third-party assessment and monitoring
   - Before doing business with another company, an org needs to perform due-dilligence, and third-party assessments can help gather information and perform the assessment
   - An on-site assessment is useful to gain information about physical security and operations